gdsbook/book/notebooks/12_feature_engineering.md

 Now, `abb_buffer` contains a 500-meter circle around each AirBnB.

 Using these, we can count the number of POIs that are within these areas using a *spatial join*.
 Spatial joins link geometries based on spatial relationships (or predicates).
 Here, we need to know the relationship: `pois within airbnb_buffers`, where `within` is the predicate relating `pois` to `airbnb_buffers`.
 Predicates are not always *reversible*: no `airbnb_buffer` can be `within` a `poi`.
-In `geopandas`, we can compute all pairs of relations between the `pois` and `airbnb_buffers` efficiently using the `sjoin` function, which takes a `predicate` argument defining the requested relationship between the first & second argument.
+In `geopandas`, we can compute all pairs of relations between the `pois` and `airbnb_buffers` efficiently using the `sjoin` function, which takes a `predicate` argument defining the requested relationship between the first and second argument.

 ```python
 joined = geopandas.sjoin(